fuzzywe/DEVANAGARI-SENTIMENT-ANALYSIS/README.md

 - *Advanced Models*: Integrating BERT-based or transformer models for improved accuracy in sentiment detection.
 - *Real-Time Analysis*: Developing a live sentiment tracking dashboard for social media data.

-## Contribution
-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.
-Join us in making Janani a leading sentiment analysis tool for Devanagari scripts.

-## License
-This project is licensed under the MIT License.
-See LICENSE for details.

 ---